Soda Blasting- What Is It?

 Additionally, soda blasting leaves a thin film of white powder dust on the surface being cleaned that helps to inhibit the formation of rust on metal for several months after treatment.

 In the fire restoration process, few applications demonstrate the power and benefits of soda blasting better than smoke, soot and char removal.

-Baking soda not only removes the visual damage during the blasting process, but the natural deodorizing properties of baking soda work to eliminate the “smell” associated with the damage.
-Fire, smoke and ash are typically at the high end of the pH scale, where baking soda works quickly in absorbing and neutralizing odor.
+Baking soda not only removes the visual damage during the blasting process but the natural deodorizing properties of baking soda work to eliminate the “smell” associated with the damage.
+Fire, smoke, and ash are typically at the high end of the pH scale, where baking soda works quickly in absorbing and neutralizing odor.

 Mold Removal With Soda Blasting

 Traditional methods of removing mold from large areas and hard to reach places are time and labor intensive.
-Soda blasting can remove mold quickly and effectively from virtually any substrate, while providing minimum impact on the surface, in a matter of hours.
+Soda blasting can remove mold quickly and effectively from virtually any substrate, while providing a minimum impact on the surface, in a matter of hours.
 HEPA vacuuming and damp wiping with EPA approved chemicals is added following the soda blasting to complete the mold remediation process.